Buying liquor from Delhi? 5-year jail term for Noida, Ghaziabad residents violating rules; here’s what Adityanath government’s new law says

 Are you a resident of Noida and Ghaziabad and prefer buying liquor from Delhi at cheaper rates?
 If yes, you better watch out for the border checkpoints if you do not wish to turn your planned house party into some avidable jailtime.
-New rules introduced by the Yogi Adityanath government in Uttar Pradesh that kicked in from April 1 stipulate some stringent measures that include a jail term up to 5 years along with a fine of Rs 5,000.
+New rules introduced by the Yogi Adityanath government in Uttar Pradesh that kicked in from April 1 stipulate some stringent measures that include a jail term up to 5 years along with a fine of Rs 5,000, according to report in The Times of India.

 In a series of changes introduced in the existing law on sale of alcohol in the state, the Yogi Adityanath government amended the Excise Act, 1910, in September last year with an objective to check the import of liquor from other neighbouring states.
 The law says that a person will be subject to face the law if found entering the UP from other states with more than one sealed bottle of alcohol.
 According to the new law, this act of transporting liquor from another state to UP will be considered a non-bailable offence and an accused could face a maximum jail sentence of five years along with a fine of Rs 5,000 or ten times of the revenue the state government would have collected from the bottles.